 What is Tramadol?

-Doctors prescribe tramadol in immediate-release forms for sudden pain or prolonged-release forms for conditions like osteoarthritis and nerve pain.
+Doctors prescribe tramadol in immediate release forms for sudden pain, or prolonged release forms for conditions like osteoarthritis and nerve pain.

 Common Questions About Tramadol